oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 key from the JWT Issuer Metadata configuration (as defined in (#jwt-issuer-metadata)) of the SD-JWT VC issuer.
 A Verifier MAY use alternative methods to obtain the public key to verify the signature of the SD-JWT.
-If there are no selectively disclosable claims, there is no need to process `_sd` claim nor Disclosures.
+If there are no selectively disclosable claims, there is no need to process the `_sd` claim nor any Disclosures.
  1. OPTIONAL.
 If `status` is present in the verified payload of the SD-JWT, the status SHOULD be checked.
 It depends on the Verifier policy to reject or accept a presentation of a SD-JWT VC based on the status of the Verifiable